 Advanced Seminar in Biochemistry - BCH479H1

 The learning outcomes of this seminar course are to improve the written and oral scientific communication skills of specialist students, as well as to increase their knowledge of classic papers in biochemistry and cell biology.
 The course will foster close interactions between students and faculty through the in-depth discussion of key papers in in four different areas of research.
 Critical thinking skills will be developed as students analyze data, present results, and discuss experimental methods and the significance of the findings.
 Writing skills will be developed through a project proposal and other written assignments.
-The course is restricted to eight Biochemistry specialist students to enhance the interaction with faculty mentors.
-Two students will be assigned to each faculty member, who will assist them in their paper selection and presentations.
-See Further Details of the course structure and content below.
+The course is restricted to 12 students in Biochemistry specialist and major programs to enhance the interaction with faculty mentors, who will assist them in their paper selection and presentations.

 Prerequisites: